creachadair/misctools/README.md

 # misctools

-This repository contains various miscellaneous command-line tools.
+This repository contains various miscellaneous command-line tools, libraries, and other odds and ends that do not have sufficient identity of their own to deserve separate repositories.